someodd/burrow/README.md

 ### Change a lot of the behavior through an INI

-Be sure to look at `gopherhole.ini` in order to control and customize the builder!
+Be sure to look at `data/gopherhole.ini` in order to control and customize the builder!

 ## Other notes

 This software has primarily been tested with [spacecookie](https://github.com/sternenseemann/spacecookie) (Gopher server).
-You may want to look at [my spacecookie Docker repo](https://github.com/hyperrealgopher/docker-spacecookie).
+You may want to look at [my spacecookie Docker repo](https://github.com/someodd/docker-spacecookie).
 Currently, Burrow relies heavily on the `.gophermap` behavior outlined in these documents:

 * [spacecookie.gophermap(5)](https://sternenseemann.github.io/spacecookie/spacecookie.json.5.html)
 * [Bucktooth's gophermap tutorial](http://gopher.floodgap.com/gopher/gw.lite?=gopher.floodgap.com+70+302f6275636b2f6462726f7773653f666171757365203161)